The Jews of France in the Shoah

 Jewish internees, Drancy camp (Seine-Saint-Denis).
 France, 12/1942. © Shoah Memorial

-This story is close to us, it took place in our country, in our cities and villages, then tragically continued in the killing centers erected by the Nazis in Poland, in the heart of Europe.
+This story is close to us, it took place in our country, in our towns and villages, then tragically continued in the killing centers erected by the Nazis in Poland, in the heart of Europe.
 It’s up to all of us to appropriate it, to live and build with this crime, and despite this crime.
 It is also up to all of us to use the history of the Shoah, without distorting it, without trivializing it, without instrumentalizing it, in order to question our present and preserve the future of our freedoms.

 to read